Indian Residential Rooftop Solar Potential Reaches 32GW with MNRE Subsidy, Says CEEW Study

 Credit: World Bank

-A study by the Council on Energy, Environment and Water (CEEW) reveals that 's residential potential could reach 32GW with the support of subsidies from the Ministry of New and (MNRE).
+A study by the Council on Energy, Environment and Water (CEEW) reveals that India's residential potential could reach 32GW with the support of subsidies from the Ministry of New and (MNRE).
 The research, titled “Mapping India's Residential Rooftop Solar Potential,” underscores the economic viability of rooftop solar, estimating a total economic potential of 118GW under the condition of restricting rooftop solar size to meet households' electricity demand.

 However, the study notes that based on consumer willingness to pay and a five-year payback period, the market potential in residential solar decreases to about 11GW without capital subsidies.
 Most residential consumers have relatively low electricity consumption, making solar economically challenging without financial support, despite its technical feasibility.